 On their website, they urge for international support to fund their legal Battle against the Dagga couple.

 Because of the delays caused by the stalling‚ US oncology professor Donald Abrams‚ didn’t get a chance to testify.

 Anti-dagga protesters from KwaZulu-Natal‚ who are staying in a Christian rehab Centre, stood outside the court from day one.
 Their protest posters and transport being paid and arranged by The Gauteng Department of Social Development.

 Inside the courthouse, a key witness of the case, Professor David Nutt took to the stand.
 Nutt is a psychiatrist‚ neurologist and a world expert in the comparative harmful effects of drugs.
 He worked for the UK government‚ but was fired in 2007 for telling the truth.

 The Lancet is one of the world’s oldest and best known general medical journals.

 Professor Nutt faced a cross-examination from the state and Doctors for Life advocate Reg Willis to show dagga was more harmful then Nutt had proven in his testimony.
 All Willis said and brought to the stand, Nutt cracked all his objections.

-In the end of the hearing Willis called Nutt a moron (accidentally recorded).
+At the end of the hearing, Willis called Nutt a moron (accidentally recorded).
 It seems that some people do NOT want to hear the TRUTH!